niiknow/gmodal/README.md

 # gmodal
-This project aim to create a cross-browser modal with overlay.
+This project aim to create a cross-browser responsive modal with overlay.
 To keep things simple, we are defining that a modal is a singleton object; and therefore, a global object.

 The initial requirement for this project.